What Math Class Should I take?

 If I am a Pomona student, are there advantages to taking the introductory math classes at Pomona?

 The Claremont Colleges Mathematics Departments have a cooperative program and Pomona students often take mathematics courses on the other campuses.
 For introductory courses, however, there are two advantages for staying on your home campus.
-Most mathematics courses emphasis collaboration and many depend on it.
+Most mathematics courses emphasize collaboration and many depend on it.
 It could be easier for you to find a supportive group of peers to work with and more convenient to attend evening mentor sessions on your own campus.
 Additionally, as a Pomona student, getting to know Pomona faculty may be helpful as you proceed through the curriculum.